COVIDExposureIndices/COVIDExposureIndices/README.md

 and
 [Kevin Williams](http://www.kevinrwilliams.com/),
 with assistance from
-Hayden Parsley
+Hayden Parsley,
-and
+Serena Xu,
-Serena Xu.
+and Shih Hsuan Hsu.
 They are derived from anonymized, aggregated smartphone movement data provided by [PlaceIQ](https://www.placeiq.com/).

 We are making these indices publicly available to all researchers in the context of the spread of COVID-19.